This post may contain affiliate links. Please read my disclosure.

 I opened the fridge and just stared.
 Hmm.
 Then I saw it.
 The jar of mayonnaise shining like it came from the heavens.
 Or maybe the fridge light just blinded me from staring too long.
 Well, whatever.
 Anyway, I took it out and thought, “do I dare put this mayonnaise in mashed potatoes?”

 So I did and boy was I pleasantly surprised!
 Absolute perfection!
 Creamy dairy-free mashed potatoes have been achieved.
 Mission complete.

 The husband loved them and the kids never knew the difference!
 Seconds please 😉

 8/24/17 – UPDATE: Please note that we have added a vegan option based on reader feedback.

 Then cube the potatoes so they are uniform in size.

 Then drain and return to pot.
-Add chicken broth (or vegetable broth for vegan option) and mix with a hand mixer.
+Add chicken broth (or vegetable broth for the vegetarian/vegan option) and mix with a hand mixer.

 Stir in mayonnaise (or vegan mayonnaise for vegan option), parsley, white pepper and salt and continue to mix with the hand mixer until all ingredients are evenly combined.

 For more dairy-free mashed potatoes, check out these vegan mashed potatoes next